ices-eg/wg_MGWG/time-varying/SNEMAYT/WHAM/README.md

 ## WHAM model fit details

+State-space project selectivity:
+  Fleet: age-specific (fix ages 4,5)
-Initial run matches state-space project: age-specific selectivity for Index 1 (fix age 4 at 1) and Index 2 (fix ages 2,3,4 at 1).
-We then undertook the following procedure to achieve convergence of all models:
+  Index 1: age-specific (fix age 4)
+  Index 2: age-specific (fix ages 2,3,4)

+We undertook the following procedure to achieve convergence of all models:

 Logistic selectivity: initialize parameters closer to estimated values from converged models Age-specific selectivity: Among converged models, look for logit_selpars consistently estimated > 4 or < -4.
 Fix the worst one at the estimated value from simplest converged model.